 Events: Major TVET Events | UNEVOC Network News

 UNESCO-UNEVOC invited photographers from around the world to capture unique moments highlighting skills in action.
-The more than 300 submissions focused on how TVET is equipping young people with skills for the future in the following categories:
+We received more than 200 submissions showing how TVET equips young people with skills for sustainable societies and economies.

 We are pleased to announce the winners of the Skills in Action Photo Competition 2022.

 Photographer's caption: It is worth educating wind farm specialists.
 Wind turbines do not pollute the natural environment.
 Wind is a renewable energy source, thanks to which we save on fuel, mining and transport processes.
 The photo shows a young wind turbine technician.